GreenPowerMonitor/reffectory/docs/api.md

                  kws)))))
 ```

-This example registers a coeffect `:om/state` that extracts from the local state of an Om component the values associated to given keys
+This example registers a coeffect `:om/state` that extracts from the local state of an Om component
-.
+the values associated to some given keys.

 ## register-events-delegation!
 [origin-events target-event]